Skip to content

 Run

-mininterface.run(env_or_list=None, ask_on_empty_cli=False, title='', config_file=True, add_verbosity=True, ask_for_missing=True, interface=None, args=None, options=None, **kwargs)
+mininterface.run(env_or_list=None, ask_on_empty_cli=False, title='', config_file=True, *, add_help=True, add_verbose=True, add_version=None, add_version_package=None, add_quiet=False, ask_for_missing=True, interface=None, args=None, settings=None, **kwargs)

 The main access, start here.
 Wrap your configuration dataclass into run to access the interface.
 An interface is chosen automatically, with the preference of the graphical one, regressed to a text interface for machines without display.
 Besides, if given a configuration dataclass, the function enriches it with the CLI commands and possibly with the default from a config file if such exists.
 It searches the config file in the current working directory, with the program name ending on .yaml, ex: program.py will fetch ./program.yaml.